Playing with my talented friend Libby Koch at one of, if not the, biggest rodeo in the world.

 Patterson Barrett moved to Austin shortly after appearing on Jerry Jeff Walker’s eponymous first release on MCA records, playing pedal steel, dobro, and guitar (including the song “L.A.
 Freeway”).
 Not long after arriving in Austin, he formed the band Partners In Crime, which included Buddy and Julie Miller, releasing one album on their own label, Criminal Records.

-After years of collaboration with other talented artists in every format imaginable, Barrett released his first solo effort entitled I Must Be Dreaming.
-This collection features Patterson in the role of singer/songwriter in addition to musician/producer.
+I Must Be Dreaming (2008), includes contributions from Buddy Miller, Julie Miller, and Deborah Holland (of Animal Logic).
 On it, he explores some of the aspects of dreams and other alternate realities of life and death that touch us all.

-Patterson followed I Must Be Dreaming with the release of his sophmore solo CD “When I Was Your Age…” The music on the disc is solidly americana, with elements of folk, rock and country evident.
-Barrett once again does most of the instrumental duties, wielding an army of musical hardware, from the staples (guitars, keyboards, bass) to the slightly more exotic (pedal steel, accordion, and balalaika), but there are notable guest contributions.
+Patterson followed I Must Be Dreaming with the release of his sophmore effort “When I Was Your Age…” in 2012.
+The music on the disc is solidly Americana, with elements of folk, rock and country evident.
+Barrett once again performs most of the instrumental duties, wielding an army of musical hardware, from the staples (guitars, keyboards, bass) to the slightly more exotic (pedal steel, accordion, and balalaika), but there are notable guest contributions.
 Bonnie Bramlett lends her unmistakable vocals to the rocking abandon of lead-off track “Come Back To Me,” and she joins the equally iconic Gurf Morlix to sing on the gospel-meets-gravel-road chorus of “Nobody’s Fault But Your Own.”
 Morlix also adds licks and a solo to “In Your Own Voice,” leaving his unique imprint on the song.
 And the inspiration himself, Barrett’s son Emerson Wells-Barrett, played drums on the cautionary (but completely fictional) tale “The Wrong Way.”

 Raised mostly in a Washington, D.C. suburb, I finished high school in NYC.
 After graduating from high school, I perused the musicians wanted section of local publication the Village Voice, and soon found myself living communally with a band on a farm in upstate New York.